 - SecureVideo.
 One of the most established and respected telehealth platforms, SecureVideo’s reliability and wide range of features are notable.
 No contracts.
 Plans can be immediately canceled from the website at any time.

 - Thera-Link.
 Thera-link was designed specifically for mental health professionals.
 This platform allows providers to take virtual notes while in session with patients, and lock notes so that they cannot be altered.
 Thera-Link also has a feature that allows patients to find providers through an online directory tool, and send patients automated appointment reminders.
-Other features include virtual patient waiting rooms, client self-scheduling, screen sharing, mute/unmute buttons, in-session chat messenger, and secure file sharing.
+Other features of the HIPAA compliant video chat tool include virtual patient waiting rooms, client self-scheduling, screen sharing, mute/unmute buttons, in-session chat messenger, and secure file sharing.